rakeshcheekatimala/progressbar/README.md

 - [x] Implemented Docker files  and Travis CI Setup to deploy on AWS (EBS)
 - [x] Implemented StoryBook and Stories related to the components
 - [x] Adding husky which runs the linter and formats the source code before commit
+- [x] Added scripts to run the code coverage